snootched/cb-lcars/README.md

 # Breaking Changes (Coming from _original_ project)

-If you have used the previous version whereby you had to copy the button card templates from github into your lovelace dashboard yaml code - you _will_ run into errors with the latest versions.
+If you have used the original versions of CB-LCARS whereby you had to copy the button card templates from github into your lovelace dashboard yaml code - you _will_ run into errors with the latest versions.

 If you can - it's advisable to start with a fresh dashboard.

 <br>

 <details closed><summary>To Retrofit</summary>
-It is necessary to remove those old templates from your dashboard file, and potentially update any card configs.
+If you choose to retrofit an existing dashboard, it is necessary to remove those old templates from your dashboard file, and update any card configs that are broken by variable changes.

 The old `cblcars_card_templates:` should no longer be in your dashboard file (unless you are _intentially_ trying to override the templates that come with the distribution)